alphin-08/KitchenCanvas-/README.md

 # KitchenCanvas-
 is a recipe-sharing platform designed for food enthusiasts to explore, upload, and save recipes.
-The platform allows users to search for recipes by ingredients, discover trending dishes, and personalize their culinary experience.
+The platform allows users to search for recipes by ingredients, discover dishes, and personalize their culinary experience.

+Tech Stack:
+React- Frontend framework for building the user interface.
+PostgreSQL- Database for storing user data, recipes, and likes.
+Express.js- Backend framework for API creation and server logic.
+Node.js- Runtime environment for the backend.
+Vercel- Hosting for the frontend.
+Render- Hosting for the backend and PostgreSQL database.
+Spoonacular API- For fetching recipes and ingredient-based searches.

-***API is super limited so if recipes dont pop up on the homepage it means app is down and have to try again the next day***
+***API is super limited so if recipes dont pop up on the homepage it means api limit has been reached and will only reset the following day***